techidaily/site-win11/source/_posts/essential-steps-for-preventing-heat-in-w11-systems.md

  A Windows clean install may seem extreme, but it can be necessary to purge the remanent system files and drivers after the upgrade.
 Some of these drivers and files can cause your system to malfunction and overheat.
 If you have upgraded to Windows 11 from Windows 10, a clean install may be due.

- To clean install Windows 11, all you need is a[Windows 11 bootable USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
+ To clean install Windows 11, all you need is a [Windows 11 bootable USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
 Next, back up your personal files and folders to an external drive.
 Once done, boot from the USB drive and reinstall the OS.

 ## Fixing an Overheating Windows 11 Computer